-5.15 Further details of individual sites are set out in the accompanying EVB 9a: Economic Land Monitor report.
+5.15 Further details of individual sites are set out in the accompanying EVB 9a: Economic Development Land Monitor report.
+(Updated for 2021)

-Office- Profile of Existing Provision, Potential, Availability and Demand in Derry and Strabane 2018
+Offices - Profile of Existing Provision, Potential, Availability and Demand in Derry and Strabane 2018

 5.16 As outlined earlier, the information relating to current levels of uptake and demand for office accommodation is limited.
-However, a study of commercial properties by DOE in 2010 within Derry identified 89 offices mostly over 1000 square feet in size.
+However, a study of commercial properties by DOE in 2010 within Derry identified 89 offices mostly over 1,000 square feet in size.
 The study didn't take account of concentrations of small-scale offices commonly found in areas such as Clarendon Street and Great James Street, although it is likely that the majority of these would be considered A2 professional services under the Planning (Use Classes) Order (Northern Ireland) 2015.